|

 (about 15 min)

-based upon the Noh play also titled Yashima.
-In it a single dancer
+dance is based upon the Noh play also titled Yashima.
+In it a

-tries to capture the essence of the ancient battle that took place at
+single dancer tries to capture the essence of the ancient battle that

 One spring day, a traveling priest visits the site of the old battle at

-side and rising mountains on the other.
-It was here that the Heike and Genji
+one side and rising mountains on the other.
+It was here that the Heike

-Minamoto no Yoshitsune, who recounts his battles with the enemy warriors.
-All
+general, Minamoto no Yoshitsune, who recounts his battles with the

 Among Kamigata-mai, it is one of the most strenuous and active dance